Character-Specific Pages: Kazuma Kiryu | Goro Majima | Akira Nishikiyama | Ichiban Kasuga

 - Even Evil Has Loved Ones: He genuinely loves Daigo as he's the first person to treat him with genuine kindness.
 He also cares for his secretary Katase, and is genuinely hurt when she calls him out of concern for the state of the company, which only reinforced his worldview that people only care for money and power.

-- Evil Is Petty: He has Sunshine Orphanage bulldozed.
+- Evil Is Petty: He has Morning Glory Orphanage bulldozed.
 While the justification on paper seemed to be for the Okinawa resort deal, Mine's bitter remark towards the orphans implies that it was partly out of spite and misplaced jealousy.

 - Final Boss: Of 3.

 - Freudian Excuse: As a child, he grew up with no support from anyone, often being ridiculed for his poor origins.
-This has led him to believe that money and power were everything and was surrounded by people who felt the same, resulting in him being constantly betrayed by those around him.
+This has led him to believe that money and power were everything.
+His pursuit of money and power caused him to be surrounded by like-minded people resulting in him being constantly betrayed by those around him.
 Daigo was the only person who treated him as an equal with no strings attached, which led Mine to attach himself to Daigo to an obsessive degree.

 - Friendless Background: Never had anyone to support him while growing up as an orphan.
 This wound up being the source of his issues.

-- Genius Bruiser: His sucess with the Yakuza is owed through a combination of frequently being both the strongest and the smartest guy in the room.
+- Genius Bruiser: His success with the Yakuza is owed through a combination of frequently being both the strongest and the smartest guy in the room.

 - Healing Factor: Can heal himself when his Heat Aura turns Purple.
-Interestingly enough, his healing move is considered an attack even though it has no hitboxes to speak of.
+Interestingly enough, his healing move is considered an attack since as it staggers Kiryu at close range.
 Thus, proper timing with the Komaki Parry can be used to interrupt it completely and keep him from healing.

 - HeelFace Turn: Daigo's continued concern for him despite all the things he's done up to trying to Mercy Kill him causes Mine to show deep remorse for his actions.